jspinak/brobot/docs/docs/introduction/core-features/testing/action-recording.md

 Action recording takes care of a weakness inherent in unit testing.
 Unit testing requires an exact calculation of the expected results, which can be very time-consuming.
-Imaging having a Find.ALL operation that returns 20 results.
+Imagine having a Find.ALL operation that returns 20 results.
 Finding the correct locations of all 20 matches can take a while, and doing it for an entire series of operations can take too long for it to be considered a productive activity.
 Action recording, on the other hand, requires no preparation and gives a visual representation of